We also know fully well that the state of education in South Africa has over time

-On One which is to add value to the South African society through all meaningful interventions in the educational
+On One Community Based Programmes which is to add value to the South African society through all meaningful interventions in the educational

-sector, has to this point focused its intervention endeavours on mathematics, science and chemistry for, among
+sector has to this point focused its intervention endeavors on mathematics, science and chemistry.

 As “Gateway” subjects categorised as such by cabinet, mathematics and science are

-regarding solutions, which is where a holistic intervention is needed to address these challenges head-on.
+regarding solutions, which is why a holistic intervention is needed to address these challenges head-on.

 Research results from the work done by Prof. Corrie du Toit

-(University of the North West) and published in the Volksblad newspaper dated 15 March 2012 (page 7)
+(University of the North West) in 2011, a year before the publication which was published in the Volksblad newspaper dated 15 March 2012 (page 7);

 confirmed that only 3772 of the 24000 public schools in South Africa had laboratories the year before